 Towering 3,593 feet above the Yosemite Valley floor, El Cap is a glorious sight to see and is the mecca for rock climbers around the world.
-From nearly anywhere in Yosemite Valley, you’ll be able to get a good view at some point, but some notable spots to hang out near El Capitan are at El Capitan Meadow or El Capitan picnic area.
-If you squint hard enough, you can actually see the rock climbers making their way up.
+From nearly anywhere in Yosemite Valley, you’ll be able to get a good view at some point, but some notable spots to hang out with epic views of El Capitan are at El Capitan Meadow or El Capitan Picnic Area.

 DINE AT THE AHWAHNEE HOTEL

 Even if you’re not staying at this premier hotel, it’s still worth a visit.
 With its striking granite facade, log-beamed ceilings, massive fireplaces, and rich Native American artwork dotting the common areas, this hotel is a must-see.
 Park visitors are usually free to hang out and relax in the common areas.
 The Ahwahnee Hotel Dining Room is equally as spectacular.
 They serve an amazing breakfast buffet, not to be missed if you’re in the park early and want to load up on fuel.